microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/1_HTML/forms.md

 # Forms

 Forms are one of the most important HTML tags you will learn.
-They are responsible for all the data exchange between the user (front-end) and the server (back-end).
+They are responsible for the data exchange between the user (front end) and the server (back end).
 So it's very important that you have a good understanding of how to build them.

-A form's job is to take in user input and send it to the back-end to be processed.
-A form is declared by using the `<form>` tag, which will have attributes action and method that decide where the form information gets sent, and how it gets sent respectively.
-[Learn more about forms and attributes here.](https://www.w3schools.com/htmL/html_forms.asp)
+A form's job is to accept user input and send it to the back end to be processed.
+A form is declared by using the `<form>` tag, which will have `action` and `method` attributes that decide where and how the form's information is sent, respectively.
+W3Schools has a [great collection of information about forms](https://www.w3schools.com/htmL/html_forms.asp).

-Taking in the input is done by using input fields, usually designated by the `<input>` tag.
-Depending on the type of information required, the way in which we take in the information may be different.
+Form input is received using input fields--usually designated by the `<input>` tag.
+Depending on the type of information required, the way the information is received may be different.
 This is sometimes designated by a type attribute, and other times by a different tag.
-Each input will typically also have a label (`<label>`) that is the name of the field.
-To make sure that a specific label is linked/associated to a specific input element, we must add corresponding for attribute on the label with input's id attribute.
-Including a label tag around the input field is a convention that allows us to click on the label to focus on the input field.
+Each input will also typically have a `<label>` tag that is the name of a given field.
+To make sure that a specific label is linked/associated to a specific input element, we must connect the corresponding attribute on the label tag with input's ID attribute.
+Including a label tag around the input field allows us to click the label to put focus on that input field.

-A name attribute also will typically go hand in hand with your input tags.
-They are used mainly for sending form data that the user enters in your form.
-You need the name attribute to reference that field in your form in other parts of your HTML.
+A name attribute will typically be matched with your input tags.
+They are mainly used to send form data that the user enters in your form.
+You will need the name attribute to reference that field in your form in other parts of your HTML.

+## Input types in action
 Let's look at what input types would be used in the following circumstances:

-When the user needs to enter a short amount of text, such as an email address or name.
+1. When the user needs to enter a short amount of text, such as an email address or name.
 The appropriate input type here is text.
 Also notice how we can bind elements together.
-In the label tag we add the `for` attribute and give it the id of the input field for the value.
+In the label tag, we add the `for` attribute and give it the ID of the input field for the value.

 ``` html
 <label for="first_name">First Name:</label>